jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

     Binary Package

 Note that a successful access by a Repository account user will log a successful delivery of content notification into PubRouter (used for reporting on PubRouter's ability to support REF compliance).

+# API for matching configuration
+If you are an institution you have access to the endpoint `/config`.
+This endpoint allows you to either update or retrieve your current matching configuration.

+## Retrieving Matching Configuration

+To retrieve your current matching configuration from this endpoint, simply make a GET request against the endpoint with your API key.

+    GET /config?api_key=<api_key>

+If authentication was successful then you will receive a 200 (OK) and a JSON containing your current repository configuration:

+    HTTP 1.1  200 OK
+    Content-Type: application/json

+    {
+        "matching_configuration": ["values"],
+        ...
+    }

+For information regarding the JSON data structure returned, see [matching config structure].(./MatchingConfig.md)

+## Submitting Matching Configuration

+To submit new matching configuration changes using this endpoint, you must make a POST request against the endpoint.
+You have two choices with regards to the format of content you submit.
+You can either submit a JSON data structure, or a csv file.

+### JSON Submission

+To submit JSON, make a POST request against the endpoint, with content-type of `application/JSON` and with valid JSON (see [matching config structure](./MatchingConfig.md)).

+    POST /config?api_key=<api_key>
+    Header:
+        Content-Type: application/json
+    Body:
+        { "Valid JSON matching config structure" }

+If submission was successful you will receive a 204 (No Content).
+Else, a 400 will be raised upon invalid content submitted, or a 404 if unauthenticated.

+### CSV Submission

+To submit CSV, make a POST request against the endpoint, with content-type of `multipart/form-data` and a file submission, key value of `file` with the csv file as the value.
+For valid csv format see [here for a csv template](http://pubrouter.jisc.ac.uk/static/csvtemplate.csv) or [here for an excel template](https://pubrouter.jisc.ac.uk/static/csvtemplate_router_matching_params_XLS_FORMAT.xlsx).

+    POST /config?api_key=<api_key>
+    Header:
+        multipart/form-data
+    Form:
+        'file': config.csv